nhs-r-community/NHSRplotthedots/README.md

 ### Adding annotations for mean and process limits

-The package (from v0.2.0) supports annotating the values of the mean and the upper and lower process limits on a secondary (right-hand side) y axis, if this is helpful for you and your audience.
+The package (in development and will be available from later releases) supports annotating the values of the mean and the upper and lower process limits on a secondary (right-hand side) y axis, if this is helpful for you and your audience.

 The way to achieve this is to turn on the `label_limits` option: